 The packing will remain in your ear for about two weeks, and that is the recommended time you take off from work.
 It is also important that you keep the ear dry until given clearance by Dr. Leeman or Dr. Smith, and do not travel by plane until you have been informed by our doctors that your graft has healed.

 Why choose Drs.
-Leeman and Smith of the Mueller Surgery Center for your eardrum repair?
+Leeman and Spinuzza of the Mueller Surgery Center for your eardrum repair?

-Dr. Leeman, a double board-certified plastic surgeon, and Dr. Bea Smith, a well-respected Doctor of Audiology, have more than 20 years of experience successfully collaborating on the treatment of a wide variety of audio problems.
+Dr. Leeman, a double board-certified plastic surgeon, and Dr. Spinuzza, a well-respected Doctor of Audiology, have more than 20 years of experience successfully collaborating on the treatment of a wide variety of audio problems.

 With state-of-the-art diagnostic equipment, as well as a CT scanner and lab on site, we can provide you with a thorough and detailed consultation, as well as a treatment plan, without waiting for outside test results.
 This means that you can be well on your way to improved hearing quickly.